 In your conclusion, answer why other people should care about the similarities and differences that you have examined in your paper.
 Address the arguments of those readers who may find your essay boring or unconvincing.

 This strategy works just fine for a compare and contrast writing.
 You should sum up all the ideas and write in two or three sentences about something that makes the compared subjects different or vice versa.
+My Custom Essay can help you with this and other aspects of essay writing.

 After you pull everything together, propose your readers a course of action, e.g. describe what may happen to the subjects under study later: whether they will become more similar or different.